 As electrification extended and other more modern traction was introduced some examples were transferred to the Isle of Wight.
 Despite some early withdrawals the O2s lasted well into BR days when branch line closures left all the remaining mainland locomotives withdrawn by 1962.
 On the Isle of Wight they continued in front-line service until withdrawn in December 1966.
 Two examples remained to work engineering trains during electrification work, one of which survived to be preserved.

 This preserved example, number 24 "Calbourne", has been laser scanned at the Isle of Wight Steam Railway.
 The data from this scan, in conjunction with drawings of the original locomotives, will allow us to create accurate models of these popular prototypes, including both types of coal bunker.

 The models will be produced using tools owned by Kernow Model Rail Centre.

 British Model Railway Awards 2016 Winner - Adams O2 Steam Locomotive

-We produced seven versions as detailed below (one of which has now sold out) - see them on our website by clicking on the picture.
+We produced seven versions as detailed below (two of which have now sold out) - see them on our website by clicking on the picture.

 K2101 DJ Models 0-4-4 Class O2 Steam Locomotive number 24 "Calbourne" in BR Black livery with early emblem £124.99 (SOLD OUT).